-If you have any thoughts on these topics - or would like to contribute other bright ideas - just get in touch via email and follow me on Instagram for updates (@rhsueducation).
-If ever have any questions, the SU are always here to support you and I'm so excited to work alongside you all this year!
+I'd love to converse about your journey and share my ideas and plans for the year with you.
+If you have any thoughts on how to improve students' education at Royal Holloway, just get in touch via email (VPEducation@su.rhul.ac.uk) and follow me on Instagram for updates (@RHSUEducation).
+If you ever have any questions, the Students' Union is always here to support you.
+I'm super excited to work alongside you all this year!

-Maia Jarvis VP EDUCATION
+Shrijeet Shrey VP EDUCATION